Eugerres plumieri: Reproduction

 Striped mojarra are oviparous reproducers.
-This means that the females lay eggs while males produce seminal fluid to fertilize the eggs.
+This means that the females lay eggs while males produce seminal fluid ("milt") to fertilize the eggs.
 This species has high fecundity with the females producing 85,345 to 953,870 eggs.
 Striped mojarra are annual spawners, meaning they have a set season for reproduction.
 Its spawning season is from May until July and it partakes in a partial spawn during the rainy season of the Western Atlantic, from September through November.
 These fish reach sexual maturity when they are around 20 cm in length, with peak maturity being observed during the dry seasons, from January to February.
 A 2022 study of striped mojarra suggest that the fish display sexual dimorphism during spawning season, meaning that there is a visual difference between the males and females.
 During spawning periods, male striped mojarras were observed to be smaller than their female counterparts.
 Males were also observed to have black coloration throughout their dorsal fins and posterior, while females displayed a lighter color.